Nike Air Force 1 vs Nike Court Vision: What's the Difference?

 Someone wearing white a Air Force 1 featuring a black Swoosh down the side vs. someone wearing white Nike Court Visions featuring blue Swooshes.

-When it comes to classic white sneakers, few pairs get confused as often as the Nike Air Force 1 and the Nike Court Vision.
+When it comes to classic white sneakers, few pairs are mistaken for each other as often as the Nike Air Force 1 and the Nike Court Vision.

 Nike launched the shoe through its “Original Six” campaign, spotlighting six NBA stars to promote the model.
 But despite the hype, the AF1 initially struggled in performance basketball and was eventually discontinued.